 "The army's duty is to protect the country, to protect the monarchy and to take care of the people," he said.

 "I want everybody to understand that I'm not doing this to take sides, or to benefit any particular political party.
-I'm doing this for the monarchy."'In the frame'
+I'm doing this for the monarchy."

 The military insists it is staying out of politics.
 Yet the rumours persist.
 The defence minister was recently forced to issue the latest in a series of public denials that the army was plotting another coup.